-Essentially, we’re living in a post-RPG world where hybrids are the norm.
+Essentially, we’re living in a post-RPG world where hybrids are the rule rather than the exception.

-One area where RPG features have made a move in recent years is strategy games.
+One area where these features have made a move in recent years is strategy RPG games.

-Aiming to elevate the genre beyond its slightly cold and calculated roots, RPG strategy games such as the Fire Emblem franchise bring tactics and immersive environments together as one.
+Aiming to elevate the genre beyond its aging traditional roots, strategy RPGs such as the Fire Emblem franchise fuse tactics and immersive environments together as one.

 One of the most popular games in the series, Fire Emblem Awakening is marked by a dominant storyline that follows an epic battle across entire continents.
 In typical RPG fashion, all characters can be customized in various ways to suit the terrain and bring some extra depth to the action.

 However, unlike your typical RPG, players can’t just hack-and-slash their way through the game.
-They must employ a wide array of strategies and tactics, and learn how to best utilize each character's strengths to overcome the game’s many challenges.
+Instead, they must employ a wide array of strategies, tactics, and abilities, as well as learn how to best utilize each character's strengths to overcome the game’s many challenges.